My Healthy Soil Project

 Vision

-We focus on supporting the addition of locally available organics (e.g. biochar, compost, worm castings/juice and microbes) to improve the carbon, nutrients and water holding capacity of your soil.
+We focus on supporting the addition of locally sourced organics (e.g. biochar, compost, worm castings/juice and microbes) to improve the carbon, nutrients and water holding capacity of your soil.

 This project is a pilot to evaluate the potential for residents to increase soil organic carbon (SOC), while providing other